Dustyroom/flat-kit-doc/index.md

 > Collection of shaders in Flat Kit.
 From a Shader drop-down, hover the FlatKit sub-menu and choose a shader.

 ## 3.1.
 ‘Stylized Surface’ Shader
-This is a versatile shader to be used on rigid object materials.
-To use it on a material select the shader “FlatKit/Stylized Surface” or “FlatKit/Stylized Surface Cutout”.
+This is a versatile lit shader to be used on rigid object materials.
+To use it on a material select the shader “FlatKit/Stylized Surface” or “FlatKit/Stylized Surface Cutout” (Built-In RP only).
 This is your main go-to shader.
 It works for the vast majority of cases.
 Stylized Surface shader consists of the following **main** building blocks:

 * Color,